pastelsky/ttc/README.md

 # [POC][WIP] Time to Cart
-Measure the time taken to compelete a flow from home page to the card page.
+Measure the time taken to compelete a flow from home page to the cart page.

 # Sites
 Supported sites can be found in the `sites` directory.